carla-simulator/carla/Docs/tuto_G_retrieve_data.md

 __1.__ Use the library to find sensor blueprints.
 __2.__ Set specific attributes for the sensor.
 This is crucial, as the attributes will determine the data retrieved.
 __3.__ Attach the sensor to the ego vehicle.
 That means that its transform is __relative to its parent__.
-The `AttachmentType.SpringArm` will make that the camera position updates smooth, with little eases regarding its parent.
+The `AttachmentType.SpringArm` will update the camera position smoothly, easing the movement.
 __4.__ Add a `listen()` method.
 This is the key element.
 A [__lambda__](https://www.w3schools.com/python/python_lambda.asp) method that will be called each time the sensor listens for data.
 The argument is the sensor data retrieved.

 Having this basic guideline in mind, let's set some basic sensors for the ego vehicle.

 ### RGB camera

 This sensor generates realistic shots of the scene.
-It is the sensor with more settable attributes in all of them, but it is also a fundamental one.
+It is the sensor with more settable attributes of them all, but it is also a fundamental one.
 It should be understood as a real camera, with attributtes such as `focal_distance`, `shutter_speed` or `gamma` to determine how it would work internally.
 There is also a specific set of attributtes to define the lens distorsion, and lots of advanced attributes.
 For example, the `lens_circle_multiplier` can be used to achieve an effect similar to an eyefish lens.

 Learn all about them in the [RGB camera documentation](ref_sensors.md#rgb-camera).
 For the sake of simplicity, the `tutorial_ego` scripts only sets the most commonly used attributes of this sensor.
 * `image_size_x` and `image_size_y` will change the resolution of the output image.
 * `fov` is the horizontal field of view of the camera.
-This is usually changes in correlation with the resolution, to get a similar view.

 After setting the attributes, it is time to locate the sensor.
 The script places the camera in the hood of the car, and pointing forward.
 It will capture the front view of the car.